Learn how to invest in Redwood Materials stock when the IPO arrives. Get access to select pre-IPO companies at Equitybee.

 Redwood Material was founded in 2017 by J.B.
 Straubel, a Tesla Co-Founder (fifth employee) who recognized the global supply chain imbalances, bottlenecks, and potential to reduce the environmental impact of battery production.

-Here’s an interesting video about the company and their recycling practices:
+Here’s an interesting video about the company and its recycling practices:

-Prominent private investors include Goldman Sachs, Amazon’s Climate Pledge Fund, Franklin Templeton, T. Rowe Price, Fidelity, The Ford Motor Company, and Bill Gate’s Breakthrough Energy Ventures.
+Prominent private investors include Goldman Sachs, Capricorn, Amazon’s Climate Pledge Fund, Franklin Templeton, T. Rowe Price, Fidelity, The Ford Motor Company, OMERS, Microsoft’s Climate Innovation Fund, Deepwater Asset Management, and Bill Gates’s Breakthrough Energy Ventures.

 There is no Redwood Materials IPO date or timeline set as of now.